| |

 rinsing with a garden hose.
 Clean out the filter and

-replace.
-Refill with fresh water and add a double or triple
+fresh water and add a double or triple

 dose of a quick dissolving chlorine or non-chlorine shock.